yy-cc-20/Battleship-Console-Game/README.md

 **Battleship Console Game Overview:**

-This Java program simulates a simplified version of the Battleship game in a console interface.
-The game involves a human player and a computer player taking turns to place ships on a 5x5 grid and guess each other's ship locations.
+This Java program implements a simplified version of the classic Battleship game.
+It consists of two players, a human player, and a computer player.
+Each player places a fleet of ships on a 5x5 grid and takes turns guessing the coordinates of the opponent's ships.
+The game continues until all ships of one player are discovered.

+### How to Play:
+1. Clone the repository.
+2. Compile and run the `BattleshipConsoleGame.java` file.
+3. Follow the prompts to place your ships and guess the opponent's ships.

+Feel free to explore the code and make improvements.
+Contributions are welcome!

 ### Key Features: